Information extracted from Wikipedia

 This is the second bridge constructed to get the trail past the rail yards.
 The town of Port Perry was actually across the river where Turtle Creek joins the Monongahela.
 The town was gone by 1945 due to expansion of the mill and rail lines.
 At one time this was the busiest railroad junction in the world.

 See if you can locate the Thompson Run waterfall.
-It is to your left as you come down the ramp from the Port Perry Bridge next to the pipe storage yard.
+It is to your right as you come down the ramp from the Port Perry Bridge next to the pipe storage yard.
 Once leaves are on the trees, it may be tough to see, but it can still be heard.

 The borough of Duquesne was settled in 1789 and incorporated in 1891.